vaibhav20014/optscaleclone/ngui/ui/public/docs/metrics-create.md

 - Add a Metric:

   - Specify Metric Name: Define the metric name.
-The selected name will be used in all tables and graphs to identify this metric.
+This name will be used in all tables and graphs to identify this metric.

   - Point Metric Key: Enter the metric key.
 To use metric in your training code, call the ```arcee.send()``` method like: